openedx/pytest-repo-health/README.rst

 Installation
 ------------

-For now, you need to git clone pytest-opynions from: git@github.com:jinder1s/pytest-opynions.git You can install by either:
+For now, you need to git clone pytest-repo-health from: git@github.com:jinder1s/pytest-repo-health.git You can install by either:

     $ pip install -e .